 Mandalay is rich in pagodas and palaces but spare time to lunch with the monks at the largest monastery in the country at nearby Amarapura and admire the white-painted monasteries and pagodas that cover Sagaing Hill.

 Watch life on the riverbank as you cruise languidly down the Irrawaddy, be fascinated by the skill of the leg-rowing fishermen on Inle Lake with its stilt houses and floating gardens, savour sweeping views from Mount Popa, an extinct volcano, enjoy the former British hill station of Pyin Oo Lwin and trek through pine forests to the hill tribes around Kalaw.

-For further information, please see our Burma (Myanmar) tours page.
+For further information, please see our selection of hand-picked Burma (Myanmar) tours below.